What is CBD?

 What is the best CBD product to start with?

-When beginning to use CBD, it is important to discover the appropriate product that best matches a specific ailment.
-The other important point to discover is the milligram dose that is necessary to achieve optimal results.
+When beginning to use CBD, it is important to discover the appropriate product that best matches a specific body type.
+The other important point to discover is the milligram amount that is necessary to achieve optimal results.
 Topical products can be helpful for localized issues.
-An oral sublingual application will reduce symptoms more systemically and can be useful for finding ones dose, as you can gradually and easily increase your dose.
+An oral sublingual application will work more systemically and can be useful for finding ones milligram amount, as you can gradually and easily increase your milligram.

 Does CBD interact with other medications?